 All faculty members are responsible for obtaining a copy of the class roster at the beginning of each semester and following policies and meeting deadlines pertaining to the class roster.
-At the beginning of each semester, the Office of the Provost and Vice President for Academic Affairs will publish instructions and deadlines detailing the faculty member's responsibilities pertaining to the class roster.
-During the regular fall and spring semesters, faculty members must report students who do not attend during the enrollment validation period (first two weeks of classes) or have not performed any academically related activity in the class.
+At the beginning of each semester, the Office of the Registrar will provide instructions and deadlines detailing the faculty member's responsibilities pertaining to the class roster.
+During the regular fall and spring semesters, faculty members must report students who do not attend during the enrollment validation period (first two weeks of classes) or have not performed any academically related activity in the class by submitting the required class attendance roster as instructed by the Office of the Registrar.
 Students who are not enrolled in the class will not be permitted to attend class until they have officially enrolled in the class.
 Faculty members may not add students' names to any roster at any time.
 Only students whose names are on the final roster will be permitted in class and will receive grades.
-Summer semesters and off-schedule classes will have a different enrollment validation period.
+Summer semesters and off-schedule classes will have a different enrollment validation period which is outlined in the instructions provided by the Office of the Registrar prior to the start of the term(s).